ssange2003/turtlebot3_ros2/README.md

 // value == 0 → block skipped → gripper HOLDS its last position
 ```

-- Since 0 is never a gripper command (open `-1.0`, close `-0.3`), zero doubles as the *hold* signal: the previous goal is kept and the gripper keeps gripping. **Filtering is the hold logic.**
+The design closes neatly because 0 is never a valid gripper command (open `-1.0`, close `-0.3`): zero doubles as the *hold* signal — the previous goal is kept and the gripper keeps gripping. **Filtering is the hold logic.**
-- Placed in firmware rather than ROS: patching on the ROS side would mean modifying every publisher (teleop, Nav2, any future node); one `if` statement at the firmware choke-point covers them all.

 ### How the Command Reaches the Motor